alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
+* [Pulley](https://github.com/52inc/Pulley) - A library to imitate the iOS 10 Maps UI.
 * [SKMapsCenter](https://github.com/asklausen/SKMapsCenter) -  Maintain center while zooming.
 * [SnapLocation](https://github.com/ziligy/SnapLocation) - Swift micro-app that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.
 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - UIViewController-Extension which is used to request the User-Location, at the very first time, in a simple and elegent way written in Swift.